Primo Carnera: Contender

 In February 1933, Carnera fought contender Ernie Schaaf in a bout that would earn him a heavyweight title shot if he won.
-Schaff entered as a slight favorite.
+Schaaf entered as a slight favorite.
 The bout was held at Madison Square Garden in New York City.

 Primo won by KO in round 13.
 Schaaf left the ring unconscious and died four days later.
 An autopsy revealed that Schaaf had meningitis, a swelling of the brain, and was still recovering from a severe case of influenza which had briefly hospitalized him during his training camp.

-Despite Carnera’s knockout of Ernie Schaaf, and Schaaf’s documented poor health before the bout, one narrative portrays Schaaf as never having recovered from a knockout by Max Baer six months earlier.
-A framing echoed in Cinderella Man (2005), “Max Baer's killed two men in the ring.”
-And The Harder They Fall (1956), in which Max Baer, essentially playing himself, is upset about not getting credit, "Your joker tapped him.
-I did the work and he gets the glory.
-I don't like it."

 World Heavyweight Champion

 In June 1933 Carnera faced the now world heavyweight champion Jack Sharkey at the Madison Square Garden Bowl in Queens, New York in front of 40,000.
-Sharkey had won a decision over Carnera 2 years before, and this seemed to be a safe title defense.
-At first it seemed like a repeat of their first encounter, before Carnera knocked out Sharkey in round six with "a terrific right hand uppercut to the chin that almost decapitated Sharkey and brought Carnera the title."
+Sharkey had won a decision over Carnera two years before, and this seemed to be a safe title defense.
+At first it mirrored their first encounter with Sharkey ahead on points early, before Carnera knocked out Sharkey in round six with "a terrific right hand uppercut to the chin that almost decapitated Sharkey and brought Carnera the title."

-He successfully defended his title against Paulino Uzcudun in front of 55,000-70,000 spectators in Rome, in what was the first heavyweight title fight in Italy.
+He successfully defended his title against Paulino Uzcudun in front of 55,000-70,000 spectators in Rome, what was the first heavyweight title fight in Italy.
 Then he defended against Tommy Loughran in what was the greatest weight disparity between fighters in a championship fight in history at the time, 84 lb.

-During his championship reign, he starred opposite his next opponent Max Baer in the Oscar nominated film The Prizefighter and the Lady (1933).
+During his championship reign, he starred opposite his next opponent Max Baer in the Oscar-nominated film The Prizefighter and the Lady (1933).
 In the film, Baer and Carnera's characters fight for the heavyweight title.
 The two sparred together during filming (reportedly over a dozen rounds), giving Baer extra time to figure out Carnera's fighting style.

 In their 1934 bout Baer wore a Star of David on his trunks, underscoring Carnera’s perceived ties to Fascist Italy.
 Carnera had performed the fascist salute for his home crowd during his first title defense, which had included Benito Mussolini in attendance.
-Now in his 3rd title defense, back at the familiar Madison Square Garden Bowl.
-This time in front of 56,000.
-Carnera was knocked down 3 times in each of the first 2 rounds, but managed to hang around until in the 11th round when referee Arthur Donovon stopped the fight.
-Down 11 times total.
-Carnera fractured his right ankle in the defeat.
+Now he was in his 3rd title defense, back at the familiar Madison Square Garden Bowl, this time in front of 56,000.
+Carnera was knocked down 3 times in each of the first two rounds, but managed to hang around until in the 11th round when referee Arthur Donovon stopped the fight.
+He was knocked down 11 times in total, and fractured his right ankle in the defeat.

-A statue of the defeated Carnera won the Prix de Rome First Prize in 1934.
-L'Athlète vaincu by Albert Bouquillon.
+A statue of the defeated Carnera won the Prix de Rome First Prize in 1934, "L'Athlète Vaincu," by Albert Bouquillon.